Happy Birthday (2022 Indian film): Release

 Happy Birthday was released theatrically on 8 July 2022, advanced by a week from its initial release date of 15 July 2022.

 Reception

 Neeshitha Nyayapati of The Times Of India rated the film 3 out of 5 stars and wrote "Despite its flaws, Happy Birthday is refreshing and is exactly what TFI needs to shake things up.
 It might be far from perfect but Ritesh deserves an A+ for effort".
-Arvind V of Pinkvilla rated the film 2.5 out of 5 stars and wrote "The satirical tone of the film has a touch of intelligence.
-The film's genre, on the other hand, looks either superfluous or half-baked".
 A critic for The Hans India rated the film 2 out of 5 stars and wrote "Happy Birthday is a different attempt in the comedy genre.
 But, it fails to provide a cohesive narrative from the start to the end.
 It ends up boring and scratching our heads".